EDCD/EDDN/docs/Contributing.md

 #### Schema README requirements

-The per-Schema README **MUST** give both Senders and Listeners sufficient information to correctly handle the pertinent data.
+The combination of the Schema file itself and its README **MUST** give both Senders and Listeners sufficient information to correctly handle the pertinent data.

+If the Schema signifies a field should be removed then you do not need to explicitly call it out in the README.

+Likewise, the Schema MUST note, with a `renamed` property, where the key name for some data differs from that in the Journal source data.
+Because this is mandatory you do not then need to list such in the README.

 You do not need to repeat anything already specified in the general Schema README.
 Referring to it via MarkDown linking is helpful.

-1. The reason(s) for any augmentations to a message must be clearly explained.
+1. Any augmentations to a message must be clearly explained.
    1. **DO** outline where the additional data comes from.  e.g. `StarPos` added to many events should come from a prior `Location`, `FSDJump` or `CarrierJump` Journal event.